jgmedrano/RedRoverK12/README.md

 # RedRoverK12 puzzle challenge

-To run you must haver Python install
+To run you must have Python install

 Simply: